Keyboard shortcuts

 Press Esc to hide this help

-ferogram provides typed wrappers over the raw tl::enums::User and tl::enums::Chat types, plus PeerRef: a flexible peer argument accepted by every Client method.
+ferogram provides typed wrappers over the raw tl::enums::User and tl::enums::Chat types, and a flexible peer input system that every Client method uses automatically.

 #![allow(unused)]